Comparing Multiple Processes

 The calculated standard deviation (the variation) will also be different for the three reactors.
 Again, are these differences significant?
 In this newsletter, you will see how to compare the variances in multiple processes to see if they are the same.
 And if the variance is the same, you can construct multiple confidence intervals for the difference in paired sets of averages.
 These confidence intervals will tell you if there are any significant differences in the averages.

 The method described below (called Bonferroni's method) is one method of examining multiple processes.
 Bonferroni's method develops multiple confidence intervals for the differences in averages.
-Every possible combination of pair of processes is examined.
+Every possible combination of a pair of processes is examined.
 If the confidence interval contains zero, there is no difference in the averages of the two processes.
 If the interval does not contain zero, there is evidence that the two processes are operating at different averages.
 Differences in variances are checked through the use of a standard deviation (s) control chart.

 This technique represents a snapshot in time for the two processes.
 You cannot be sure of obtaining similar results in the future unless the processes are in statistical control.